scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 - :ref:`scipy-api` contains some important notes about how SciPy code is organized and documents the structure of the SciPy API; if you are going to import other SciPy code, read this first
 - :ref:`reviewing-prs` explains how to review another author's SciPy code locally
 - :doc:`numpy:reference/distutils_guide` - check this out before adding any new files to SciPy
+- :ref:`adding-new` has information on how to add new methods, functions and classes
-- :ref:`core-dev-guide` has background information including how decisions are made and how a release is prepared; it's geared toward :ref:`Core Developers<governance>`, but contains useful information for all contributors
+- :ref:`core-dev-guide` has background information including how decisions are made and how a release is prepared; it's geared toward :ref:`Core Developers <governance>`, but contains useful information for all contributors

 .. _unit-tests: